 This is the most challenging tip that I wish I used myself!
 I’m known for letting comments pile up until I can’t handle responding to all of them.

 However, this spring I’m dedicated to reviewing all the feedback I receive.
 Supposedly, it’ll help me to understand what my readers want to read.
 A side benefits: last time I did this, my traffic boomed!

 This update will take just 15 minutes, but you’ll notice how satisfying and productive it is.
 Bright, standout covers bring people’s attention to your Pinterest account, which eventually leads to more traffic for your blog.

 Create a Freebie

-Ask any marketing pro, and they’ll confirm that the money is in the list.
+Ask any marketing pro, and they’ll confirm that the money is on the list.
 It’s time to start working in that direction too!

 Many bloggers wait too long trying to create a perfect freebie (preferably a 100-page-long e-book), but in reality, all you need is a simple checklist or guide that helps people solve some kind of problem.

-Share your knowledge with the world in exchange for people’s email.
+Share your knowledge with the world in exchange for people’s emails.
 It’s super simple, and it works!